B2B Lead Generation Metrics: 3 Key Areas to Measure

 A Sales Qualified Lead (SQL) is the tightest definition of a lead: someone serious and ready to commit to a purchase (usually pending some diligence and internal approval).
 SQLs are the most valuable kind of lead, but they’re the “unicorns” of B2B lead generation.
 The reality is that nearly 75% of B2B sales to new customers take at least four months to close, with 50% taking seven months or more.2https://www.marketingcharts.com/customer-centric/lead-generation-and-management-107203 The sales cycle for an existing customer is considerably shorter, with 60% of all deals wrapping up within three months—in fact, 20% take less than a month.
 As a result, despite their inherent value, tracking SQLs by themselves isn’t enough.
 B2B companies also need a way to track leads who are higher in the sales funnel.

 A better gauge of success is the company’s search engine rankings for commercially valuable keywords.
 These keywords indicate a likelihood that an entirely new lead will arrive at your company’s website when searching for a solution.
-For example, a provider of customer retention software would seek to rank for keywords like “customer success platform” or “customer success software”, both of which indicate that a prospective customer is doing valuable, low-in-the-funnel research.
+For example, a provider of customer retention software would seek to rank for keywords like “customer success platform” or “customer success software”, both of which indicate that a prospective customer is close to the buying stage in their research.

 The visibility metrics our most successful enterprise clients use are: